SickChill/SickChill.Wiki/Post-Processing.md

 `Mark Dir/Files as priority download:`
 ?
 `Delete files and folders:`
-SickRage deletes the files and folders after completion of the manual Post-Processing.
+Sick-Rage deletes the files and folders after completion of the manual Post-Processing.
 `Mark download as failed:`
-Lets you mark the downloaded episode as failed, and lets SickRage search/snatch an alternative file.
+Lets you mark the downloaded episode as failed, and lets Sick-Rage search/snatch an alternative file.

 ##Extra Scripts: